neuroinformatics-unit/rsp-vision/README.md

 Since we are interested in the speed-tuning properties of neurons, we want to calculate the responses of single ROIs to combinations of `sf` and `tf` features.
 This is why we focus on the `sf` and `tf` columns of the `signal` dataframe.
 Combinations of these two features are repeated n times, where `n = len(directions) * len(repetitions)`.

-In order to compute the various statical analysis, two frames windows are taken into account, the response window, in the drifting grating part, and the baseline window, in the static or grey part of the stimulus.
+In order to compute the various statistical analyses, two frame windows are taken into account, the response window, in the drifting grating part, and the baseline window, in the static or grey part of the stimulus.
 The mean is computed across the frames in these windows, and the difference between the two means is computed.
-These values are stored in the `response`, `basieline` and `subtracted` columns of the `signal` `pandas.DataFrame` in the `PhotonData` object.
+These values are stored in the `response`, `baseline` and `subtracted` columns of the `signal` `pandas.DataFrame` in the `PhotonData` object.

-Three non-parametric statistics are computed to quantify id the response to `sf`/`tf` combinations is significant:
+Three non-parametric statistics are computed to quantify whether the response to `sf`/`tf` combinations is significant:
 - The Kruskal-Wallis test
 - The Wilcoxon rank-sum test
 - The sign-rank test

 The magnitude is also computed for each `sf`/`tf` combination.
 The magnitude is the difference between the mean of the median dF/F in the response window and the mean of the median dF/F in the baseline window, divided by the standard deviation of the median of the baseline window.
 It is computed for each repetition of the same `sf`/`tf` combinations.
+For each `sf`/`tf` combination:
+$$magnitude = \dfrac{mean(median(response)) - mean(median(baseline))}{std(baseline)}$$
+$`median(response)`$ is the median value across all the traces that have the same `sf`/`tf` combinations.
+If the direction of the grating changed is irrelevant.
 All the "mean of medians" are stored for each `sf`/`tf` combination in the `magnitude_over_medians` `pd.DataFrame` of `PhotonData` object.

 All statistical tests and magnitude calculations are done by pooling together all directions of the same `sf`/`tf` combination (24, 48 or 72 repetitions - 1, 2 or 3 days of recording).